Almost mathematics, Persistence module, and Tamarkin category: 1-dimensional APT correspondence

-Let $\arbR$ be the partially order group of the real numbers, then we regard it as a symmetric monoidal category in the following way: Object set is $\bR$; one arrow $a\rightarrow b$ in $\arbR$ if and only if $a\leq b$; the monoidal structure is given by the additive group structure of $\bR$, which is symmetric monoidal because $\bR$ is an abelian group.
+Let $\arbR$ be the partially ordered group of the real numbers, and we regard it as a symmetric monoidal category in the following way: The object set is $\bR$; one arrow $a\rightarrow b$ is in $\arbR$ if and only if $a\leq b$; the monoidal structure is given by the additive group structure of $\bR$, which is symmetric monoidal because $\bR$ is an abelian group.
+We also define $\bR^{ds}$ to be the set of reals as a discrete monoidal category.